getodk/docs/docs/form-audit-log.rst

 Change tracking
 ~~~~~~~~~~~~~~~

 You can enable change tracking so that old answers and new answers will be added to the question events.
-To do this, add the following parameter to the XLSForm: :tc:`track-changes=true`.
+To do this, add the following parameter to the XLSForm: ``track-changes=true``.

 .. csv-table:: survey
   :header: type, name, parameters